chrizneko/acroreadsuse15/README.md

 - Currently unable to run on OpenSuSE Leap 15.3
 - This is an in-a-rush project so may be sloppy.
 Any help will be appreciated

-## What works
-- Viewing 3D PDF

-## What doesn't work
-- Looks like printing doesn't work
-- Etc I don't know, TBH I researched this for the sake of viewing 3D PDF

 ## Prerequisite
 You need to install glibc-locale-base-32bit before running the appimage:
 ```